What is it about?

-The Directorate General for Education and Culture (DG EAC) draws on a range of sources, including key benchmarks and indicators, studies, international surveys, and secondary analyses, to ensure that this approach is properly included in the implementation of the strategic framework.
+The European Commission draws on a range of sources, including key benchmarks and indicators, studies, international surveys, and secondary analyses, to ensure that this approach is properly included in the implementation of the strategic framework.

 European benchmarks target a level to be achieved by 2020 in the fields of:

 - basic skills,

 - early childhood education,

 - mobility between countries.

 Core indicators are also used to monitor progress in a number of additional priority areas currently not covered by benchmarks, such as languages, adults’ skills, teachers, investment in education and training, ICT in education, entrepreneurship in education and VET.